 It’s important to note that you do not need Merino wool to be a one-bag or minimalist traveler.
 Buying more gear for the sake of it defeats the purpose of minimalism.
 You can easily use some of the equipment and clothing you already have, and it’ll work out just fine.

+The Merino wool that started it all for me, Unbound makes some seriously high quality product.
 If you are interested, I’ve partnered with Unbound Merino to give my readers a discount.
 For a 10% off on Unbound Merino, use the code GROG10 at checkout.

 Do you think Merino wool gear is worth the cost?
 Let me know!